PonderV2: Pave the Way for 3D Foundation Model with A Universal Pre-training Paradigm: Introduction

-\item Our approach excels in acquiring efficient 3D representations, capable of encoding intricate geometric and visual cues through the utilization of neural rendering.
-This versatile framework extends its applicability to a range of modalities, encompassing both 3D and 2D domains, including but not limited to point clouds and multi-view images.
+\item Our approach is highly effective in acquiring efficient 3D representations, adept at encoding detailed geometric and visual information through neural rendering.
+This flexible framework is applicable across various modalities, covering both indoor and outdoor environments, including but not limited to point clouds and multi-view images.

-\item The proposed methodology reaches state-of-the-art performance on many popular benchmarks of both indoor and outdoor, and is flexible to integrate into various backbones.
+\item The proposed methodology reaches state-of-the-art performance \minorrevise{on many popular indoor and outdoor benchmarks}, and is flexible to integrate into various backbones.
 Besides high-level perception tasks, \sexyname can also boost low-level tasks such as image synthesis, scene and object reconstruction, \etc. The effectiveness and flexibility of \sexyname showcase the potential to pave the way for a 3D foundation model.

 \end{itemize}